 - Keep Things Interactive

 It should come as no surprise to learn that people tend to be more receptive to any kind of training if they get involved themselves, so try to avoid simply sitting people down and giving them a lecture.
-Ask questions during the process and make sure they can relate the information that you provide for them with their everyday tasks.
+Ask questions during the process and make sure that they can relate the information provided by you, to do their everyday tasks.
+This might become a part of the corporate training process for new employees to get accustomed to the working environment.
+Maintaining constant relationships with your employees will help you create a friendly workspace.
+This leadership quality will help you in attaining your business goal.

 - Retrain Every Few Months